engie-new-business/rockside-integration-examples/gnosis-safe/README.md

 The purpose of this repo is to provide a simple example on how to use GnosisSafe with Rockside.

+## Architecture

+An application running with GnosisSafe and Rockside will need two signatures and therefore two sets of keys.
+The user must have a third party wallet (Metamask, Ledger, ...).

+The first comes from the user, he will sign his transaction intention.
+Some of the transaction parameters have a minimum requirement defined by the application.
+The message and signature are then passed to the application backend.
+The second signature is done by the backend for Rockside forwarding mechanism.

+In this example, all actions concerning the user are in the `user.js` file and those for the backend of the application are in the` back.js` file.

 ## Process

 ### Configuration

 #### Gnosis Safe contracts

 First you need to find the addresses of the `GnosisSafeMasterCopy` and `GnosisSafeProxyFactory` deployed on your network.
 You can find the list of the supported network [here](https://github.com/gnosis/safe-contracts/tree/v1.1.1/.openzeppelin).
-If you don't find your network you can still deploy those two smart contract yourself.
+The default value used in this script are contract deployed by Rockside team on ropsten.
+If you don't find your network you can still [deploy those smart contracts yourself](https://github.com/gnosis/safe-contracts#deploy).

 #### Rockside